-EBL wants to attract, retain and motivate top talents to meet its challenging objectives.
-The bank offers a competitive pay and benefits package to fulfill the said objective.
+EBL wants to attract, retain and motivate top talents to meet its sustainable growth.
+The bank offers a competitive pay and benefits package to create an exemplary team for this sustainable growth.
 Our compensation and benefits strategy combines the need to maintain a high performance culture along with market competitiveness.
-A biannual benchmarking exercise makes sure that employees' pay is competitive.
+A bi-annual benchmarking exercise makes sure that employees' pay is competitive.
 Moving between pay scales depends on the individuals' performance and we reward employees accordingly.